trane-project/trane/README.md

 Given a set of exercises which have been bundled into lessons and further bundled in courses, as well as the dependency relationships between those lessons and courses, Trane selects exercises to present to the user.
-It makes sure that exercises from a course or lesson are not presented to the user until the exercises in their dependencies have been sufficiently mastered.
-It also makes sure to keep the balance of exercises so that the difficulty of the exercises lies slightly outside the user's current mastery.
+It makes sure that exercises from a course or lesson are not presented until the exercises in their dependencies have been sufficiently mastered.
+It also tries to keep the difficulty of the exercises balances, so that the selected exercises lie slightly outside the user's current abilities.

-You can think of this process as progressing through the skill tree of a character in a video game, but applied to arbitrary skills, which are defined in plain-text files which define the exercises, their bundling into lessons and courses, and the dependency relationships between them.
+You can think of this process as progressing through the skill tree of a character in a video game, but applied to arbitrary skills, specified in plain-text files and easily shared and augmented.

 Trane is named after John Coltrane, whose nickname Trane was often used in wordplay with the word train (as in the vehicle) to describe the overwhelming power of his playing.
-It is used here as a play on its homophone (as in "training a new skill").
+It is used here as a play on its homophone (as in "*trane* a new skill").

 ## Motivation

-Trane was conceived after my frustration learning jazz improvisation and music in general (another reason for its name).
+Trane was conceived after my frustration trying to learn music in general and jazz improvisation in particular (another reason for its name).
 While I practiced most days, I didn't feel I was making a lot of progress.
 While I made progress in whatever I practiced at the time, other skills and previously learned songs were in a constant process of being unlearned and forgotten.

 I wanted a system that would keep track of all the skill and exercises I needed to practice, letting me know when my skills were deteriorating, and asking me to practice them.
 I also wanted to move on